pappaji/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-18-1.png)

-The above graph shows that activity on the weekday has the greatest peak and the weekends activities has more peaks than weekday.
+The above graph shows that activity on the weekday has the greatest peak perhaps due to higher intensity given the time available.
+The weekends activities on average has more peaks than weekday.
 This could be due to additional time available on the weekends.